 For the last few years, food courts have been conquering Europe.
-An American invention that was once identified with fast food joints in shopping malls, food courts have been updated by Europe with the vibe of café culture, providing fun ways to grab fast and tasty meals at an affordable price while rubbing shoulders with locals in a casual, festive atmosphere.
+An American invention that was once identified with fast food joints in shopping malls, food courts have been updated by Europe with the vibe of community culture, providing fun ways to grab fast and tasty meals at an affordable price while rubbing shoulders with locals in a casual, festive atmosphere.

 While you may associate Paris with fine dining and waiter service, food courts, or “food halls,” are making a splash in the French capital, where, like everywhere, the cost of living has increased and working folks are on the lookout for good, affordable meals that don’t require hours to eat.